|

 There are

-not many laundromats/laundrettes/washaterias
+not many laundromats/laundrettes

-in Turkey, so that's usually not an
+/washaterias in Turkey, so that's usually

 I often wash my own clothes because I move fast and there may not